1.8. Challenger Service API

 500 Internal Server Error:

 Server is not able to respond due to internal problems.
-If the request ask for application/json the response will include error code, hint and detail.
+The response will include error code, hint and detail.
 Since protocol v1.
-Otherwise, the body contains information using the template internal-error.

 interface ChallengeStatus {